iotaledger/bee/bee-message/tip.md

 ## Basic Output

-### Additional Transaction Syntactic Validation Rules
 - `Amount` field must fulfill the dust protection requirements and must not be `0`.

-#### Consumed Outputs
-- The unlock is valid if and only if all unlock conditions and feature blocks present in the output validate.

-#### Created Outputs
-- All <i>Unlock Condition</i> imposed transaction validation criteria must be fulfilled.
-- All <i>Feature Block</i> imposed transaction validation criteria must be fulfilled.

 ## Alias Output

-### Additional Transaction Syntactic Validation Rules
 - `Amount` field must fulfill the dust protection requirements and must not be `0`.

 ### Additional Transaction Semantic Validation Rules